Frequently Asked Questions and Answers

 Will the building be LEED certified?

-The project scope and budget is planning for LEED Gold Certification at this time from the US Green Building Council with the following assumptions:
+The project scope and budget are planning for LEED Gold Certification at this time from the US Green Building Council with the following assumptions:

 - High quality, resilient, sustainable building materials